viris/android/vaccine/Readme-Runtime.txt

 #If you get the error “cc1: some warnings being treated as errors” you should comment the line “TARGET_FORMAT_STRING_CFLAGS := #-Wformat -Werror=format-security” in file “ndk/build/core/default-build-commands.mk”

-#c.
-Hook method and Inject Vaccine Service
+#d	Hook method and Inject Vaccine Service
 ###########################

 adb push vaclasses.dex /data/local/tmp/